algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials/datasets.rst

 The algoseek-connector library provides means to retrieve data from the different data sources that the users has access to in a straightforward, pythonic way.

-In order to fully understand how to work with the library, we present its main components and facilities.
-An in-depth description of the library architecture can be found :ref:`here <algoseek-architecture>`.
+We provide first an introduction to the library main components and facilities.

-Jupyter notebooks with examples are also available in the ``examples`` directory of the library `GitHub repository <https://github.com/algoseekgit/algoseek-connector>`_.
+Alternatively, Jupyter notebooks with examples are also available in the ``examples`` directory of the library `GitHub repository <https://github.com/algoseekgit/algoseek-connector>`_.

 The :py:class:`~algoseek_connector.manager.ResourceManager` is the first point of contact